 It is important that caregivers and family members get a flu shot annually, between September and November.
 Some patients have weak immune systems and are unable to respond to the flu vaccine and so they are very susceptible to the flu.
 It takes 2-3 weeks for the body to build antibodies to the vaccine and protect you from the flu.
-Immune protection with vaccinations declines over time, therefore annual flu vaccines are needed for optimal protection.
+The flu shot lasts approximately 12 months and must be repeated every year.